-On this day in 2005, Michael Eisner resigns as the chief executive officer of the Walt Disney Company.
+On September 30, 2005, Michael Eisner resigns as the chief executive officer of the Walt Disney Company.
 During Eisner’s 21-year tenure with Disney, he helped transform it into an entertainment industry giant whose properties included films, theme parks and a cruise line, television networks and sports teams.
 Eisner also presided over a “golden age” of animation, during which Disney produced such blockbuster films as Beauty and the Beast and The Lion King and became a merchandising powerhouse.

 Michael Eisner was born on March 7, 1942, in New York.
 After graduating from Denison University in 1964, he worked his way up through the programming ranks in network television.
 In 1976, the chairman of the board of Paramount Pictures, Barry Diller, hired Eisner as the company’s president and CEO.
 During Eisner’s time at Paramount in the late 1970s and early 1980s, the studio produced such hit films as Raiders of the Lost Ark, Flashdance, Saturday Night Fever, Grease, Footloose, Ordinary People, Trading Places, Beverly Hills Cop, Terms of Endearment and An Officer and a Gentleman.